-We recommend flying into Raleigh-Durham International (RDU) airport.
-It takes about 20-30 minutes to drive from RDU to Duke University Hospital.
+We recommend flying into Raleigh-Durham International Airport (RDU), which is about a 25-minute drive to Duke University Hospital.

 Durham also has an Amtrak station if you prefer the train.
-The train station is located in downtown Durham, a little over two miles from Duke University Hospital.
+The train station is located in downtown Durham, a little more than two miles from Duke University Hospital.

-Many hotels are located near Duke University Hospital and some offer special rates for Duke.
-See nearby hotels.
+Many hotels are located near Duke University Hospital and some offer special rates for Duke visitors.
+See nearby lodging options.

-For more information about applying to the General Surgery Residency Program, contact:
+For more information about applying to the program, please contact:

 Rita L. Chambers, MBA, MSL